SESYNC-ci/online-data-with-R-lesson/docs/_slides/scrape.md

 ## HTML Tables

-Sites with easily accessible html tables nowadays may be specifically intended to be parsed programmatically, rather than browsed by a human reader.
+Sites with easily accessible HTML tables nowadays may be specifically intended to be parsed programmatically, rather than browsed by a human reader.
 The US Census provides some documentation for their data services in a massive table: